Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Part I: Portfolio Successive Halving in

 \section{Part I: Portfolio Successive Halving in \poshautosklearn{}}

-In this section we introduce our winning solution for the second AutoML competition~\citep{guyon-automl19a}, \poshautosklearn{}, short for \textbf{PO}rtfolio \textbf{S}uccessive \textbf{H}alving.
-We first describe our use of portfolios to warmstart an AutoML system and then motivate the use of the successive halving bandit strategy.
-Next, we describe practical considerations for building \poshautosklearn{}.
-We end this first part of our main contributions by an experimental evaluation demonstrating the performance of \poshautosklearn{}.
+In this section we introduce our winning solution for the second AutoML competition~\citep{guyon-automl19a}, \poshautosklearn{}, short for \textbf{Po}rtfolio \textbf{S}uccessive \textbf{H}alving.
+We first describe our use of portfolios to warmstart an AutoML system and then motivate using the successive halving bandit strategy.
+Next, we describe practical considerations for building \poshautosklearn{}\updates{, give a schematic overview and recap additional handcrafted techniques we used in the competition}.
+We end this first part of our main contributions with an experimental evaluation demonstrating the performance of \poshautosklearn{}.